andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 * **Exploding test times:** If the entire test suite runs for every minor change and takes more than 5-10 minutes, modularization helps create test slices that can be validated independently.
 * **Preparing for microservices:** A modular architecture is the best insurance against the "distributed monolith."
 Only when the functional interfaces within the modular architecture are stable is the physical transition to microservices safe.

-#### Identify and define Bounded Contexts
+#### 6.2.1.
+Identification and Definition of Bounded Contexts

 Based on the provided System Context Diagram, we can identify four distinct Bounded Contexts.
 Each represents a specific linguistic and functional boundary within the Car Rental System.
 It is important to note that a bounded context is not a simple database table, but rather a business area of ​​responsibility.

 Based on the monolithic project structure provided, the Bounded Contexts are organized as high-level packages.
 This structurce uses a Decorator-based approach to separate domain logic from technical concerns (found in the `exchange/` directory).
 Here are the identified Bounded Contexts:

 **1. Car Pool Context (Fleet Management)**